 This year the Daphne Cole Trophy ties in with one of the objectives of the District 24 Membership Committee.
 On Inner Wheel Day, 10th January 2018, and Valentine's Day, 14th February 2018, the membership committee have asked clubs to leave small gifts in and around the community.
 The gifts will be in the shape of a small heart and will bear a label designed by the membership group with a short note saying "Inner Wheel at the Heart of the Community.

 The winning Club this year is Harlow, runner-up, Wickford.
-The trophy will be presented to Harlow at the next District meeting.
+The trophy was presented Yvonne Bell, President of Harlow Inner Wheel, at the March District meeting.

-The photograph shows District Chairman Celia and competition judge, Lesley, with representatives of Harlow and Wickford Inner Wheel Clubs.
+The photographs show District Chairman Celia and competition judge, Lesley, with representatives of Harlow and Wickford Inner Wheel Clubs and Celia presenting trophy to Yvonne Bell.

 This year District Chairman Janet has set an Easter Bonnet Competition which was judged at the District Meeting on 17th March 2017.